China's industrial profits extend slump into seventh month | Business

 China's industrial profits extend slump into seventh month

-Profits at China's industrial firms fell 6.7% in July from a year earlier, extending this year's slump to a seventh month as weak demand squeezed companies amid a faltering post-pandemic recovery for the world's second-biggest economy.
+Profits at China's industrial firms fell 6.7% in July from a year earlier, extending this year's slump to a seventh month with weak demand squeezing companies as a post-pandemic recovery faltered in the world's second-biggest economy.
 Earnings shrank 15.5% year-on-year for the first seven months, following a 16.8% decline in the first half of the year, data from the National Bureau of Statistics showed on Sunday.

-Profits at China's industrial firms fell 6.7% in July from a year earlier, extending this year's slump to a seventh month as weak demand squeezed companies amid a faltering post-pandemic recovery for the world's second-biggest economy.
+Profits at China's industrial firms fell 6.7% in July from a year earlier, extending this year's slump to a seventh month with weak demand squeezing companies as a post-pandemic recovery faltered in the world's second-biggest economy.

 Earnings shrank 15.5% year-on-year for the first seven months, following a 16.8% decline in the first half of the year, data from the National Bureau of Statistics showed on Sunday.
 Profits were down 8.3% in June, according to the bureau, which only occasionally publishes monthly figures.